1. Bankruptcy is for dead beats.

 3. Bankruptcy will take way all of my assets.

 NO!
-The Bankruptcy Code has a schedule of exemptions, which allow the debtor in bankruptcy to reasonably keep his or her assets. (click onto my articles on "exemptions")
+The Bankruptcy Code has a schedule of exemptions, which allow the debtor in bankruptcy to reasonably keep his or her belongings. (click onto my articles on "exemptions")

 4. I will never have good credit again.